-The District of Summerland continues to be in Stage 1 water restriction and asks that residents use water responsibly to help mitigate the need for further restrictions.
+The snowpack levels in the District's watersheds were reasonable this year and the reservoirs stopped spilling as of July 18.
+The District is now in storage and continues to be in Stage 1 water restrictions.
+Residents are asked to use water responsibly to help mitigate the need for further restrictions.
 The status of the District's water storage is evaluated frequently and changes may occur at any time.

 For further conservation or drought information in the Okanagan please visit the following websites:

 Okanagan Basin Water Board

 Water used for irrigation accounts for approximately 80% of Summerland's total yearly water consumption.
 Water restrictions are an efficient tool Summerland uses to manage water use by restricting days and times when residents can irrigate.
 There are 5 stages of water restrictions with Stage 1 being the least restrictive and Stage 5 being the most restrictive.

 It should be noted that Stage 1 Water Restrictions remain in effect regardless of the abundance of water as the restrictions reduce water consumption which decreases the demand on the Water Treatment Plant and reduces water treatment costs.